 CIC Student Guide Online

-Microsoft Word 2007 is a program that you will be using often in CIC, and it is important that you become familiar with its main features.
+Microsoft Word 2010 is a program that you will be using often in CIC, and it is important that you become familiar with its main features.
 Below you will find the essential information on creating, modifying, and commenting on documents in Word.
-Word 2007 includes many of the same features as Word 97-2003, but as the menu system has changed, the way you access certain features may be different.
+Word 2010 includes many of the same features as Word 97-2003 and 2007, but as the menu system has changed, the way you access certain features may be different.

-From the desktop, click on the Word icon .
+From the Start Menu in the lower left hand corner, click on the Word icon .
 An empty document will automatically be created for your use.
-Word 2007 organizes related features on a “ribbon.”
+Word 2010 organizes related features on a “ribbon.”
 Selecting a category on the ribbon—for example “Home,” “Insert” or “Review”—reveals the options available in that category.
-General functions are available via the Office Button Menu and may be added to the quick options bar.
+General functions are available via the File ribbon.

 Saving a File

-There are two commands for saving a file, both available from the Office Button Menu
+There are two commands for saving a file, both available from the File menu:

 - Save As: Used to name a file and select a format for saving.
 You should use Save As to make a personal copy of a class document.
 Save As can also be used to save files to a several locations (for example, your student folder, the turn-in folder, and a memory stick).